-Since 01.01.2018, the ErP Directive also applies to building heating systems such as tube heaters.
-Systems from SCHWANK achieve excellent values here.
+Since 1st January 2018, the ErP Directive has applied to space heating systems for buildings such as luminous (plaque) and tube heaters.
+SCHWANK manufactures the most efficient heating systems that achieve excellent values in this category.
 Learn more about the requirements of the new Ecodesign Directive below.

 ErP – what is it?

 ErP stands for Energy-related Products and refers to the EU Ecodesign Directive [Directive 2009/125/EC].
 The Federal Government has translated this directive into German law with the Energy-related products Act [EVPG].
 Its aim is to save energy and other resources in the production, operation and disposal of energy-related products within the framework of Integrated Product Policy within the European Union [IPP].
 The entire life cycle of a product is considered accordingly.
 In addition, uniform legislation is expected to be created across the EU to prevent trade barriers.

 How are the product groups divided?

 Energy-relevant products are classified into batches, known as LOTs.
 When it comes to the abbreviation of the product batches,

 - ENER stands for the General Directorate for Energy

 - ENTR for the General Directorate for Internal Market, Industry, Entrepreneurship

 - SMEs GROWTH [formerly ENTR]

 - EPS for the General Directorate for Environment